MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 To create an R Markdown file:
 - Open RStudio
 - Go to File &rarr; New File &rarr; R Markdown
-- Give your document a title, something like "A UN Report on the Relationship between GDP and Life Expectancy" (Note: this is not the same as the file name - it's just a title that will appear at the top of your report)
+- Give your document a title, something like "A Report on Lake Ontario's Microbes" (Note: this is not the same as the file name - it's just a title that will appear at the top of your report)
 - Keep the default output format as HTML.
 - R Markdown files always end in `.Rmd`